ID |

 Upon successful completion of this course, students will be able to:

 Students enrolled in the Master of Education in Curriculum and Instruction program will complete a Final Comprehensive Examination.
-The final examination is a combination of essay, short answer and multiple choice examination questions, requiring students to integrate knowledge acquired across the educational program.
-The Final Comprehensive Examination is graded on a pass/no pass basis.
+The Final Comprehensive Examination consists of a combination of four writing assignments and one multiple-choice examination, requiring students to integrate knowledge acquired across the educational program.
+The Final Comprehensive Examination is sent to students after all the coursework has been successfully completed.
+The examination is graded on a pass/no pass basis.
 Students may repeat any portion until they receive a passing score.